tangledhelix/dotfiles/README.md

 Installation
 ------------

 I use Ansible to deploy my dotfiles.
-This setup requires a `hosts` inventory file.
+This setup requires an inventory file.
 That is not present in this repository as it's specific to me.
 See Ansible's documentation for info about the format of the inventory file.
 (There is more than one available format.)
+I keep my inventory files in the `inventory/` directory.

-I use a file vars/gituser.yml to define the .gitconfig `user.name` and `user.email` settings.
+I use a file `vars/gituser.yml` to define the .gitconfig `user.name` and `user.email` settings.
 That's so I can have a different value on my work laptop and personal laptop.
 This file is required, but isn't tracked in git.
 It looks like this: